What the study found

 Key points

-- Clinical improvement was associated with the total number of attended sessions, not the session rate.
+- The authors say improvement was driven by the total number of attended sessions.

 Disclosure